Cindyjeby/free-code-camp/python-essentials/README.md

 eg: choices = get_choices()
 print(choices)

+FUNCTIONS
+- This is a set of code that only works when called.
+- For a function to work it need to be called
+- Functions can accept different parameters. and the parameter becomes a variable that can be used.
+- Parameters - are values accepted by the function inside the function definition
+- Arguments - are values we pass to the function when we call it.
+- Functions can also be nested in other functions. nested functions are only visible in that particular function

+CLOSURE
+- allows a function to remember the environment in which it was created and access variables from that environment, even after the enclosing function has finished executing.

+OBJECTS
+- everything is an object.
+- they have attributes and methods

 DICTIONARIES
 - They are used to store data values in key value pairs
 - it uses curly braces